Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Introduction

-\nast~possesses an interesting combination of characteristics that are important for understanding the nature of its binary components.
-Optical and near-infrared (IR) spectroscopy by \citet{Crowther1999} showed no obvious stellar lines but revealed narrow nebular emission features consistent with fully CNO-processed material that more closely resembles the chemistry of a nitrogen-rich WR star (WN) rather than a red supergiant (RSG) or an H-rich luminous blue variable (LBV).
-The unusual chemical composition of \nast's nebula has notably drawn comparisons to $\eta$~Car and its surrounding N-rich nebula \citep{Smith2004}.
-High-excitation emission lines from \nast~also indicated that the ionizing source of its nebula must possess an effective temperature $\gtrsim30,000$~K, which is also consistent with the presence of a WR star.
-Classical WR stars, however, are characterized by broad, full width at half-maximum intensity (FWHM) $\gtrsim1000$ km s$^{-1}$, emission features that are notably absent from \nast's spectrum.
-Interestingly, many of the strong emission lines from \nast~exhibit double-peaked profiles separated by tens of km s$^{-1}$, which may originate from a circumstellar or circumbinary disk that could be obscuring or outshining WR emission features \citep{Mauerhan2015}. \nast~is also heavily reddened ($A_V\approx6.5$ mag; \citealt{Crowther1999}) from interstellar and/or circumstellar material.
-Strong thermal-IR emission from \nast~indicated the presence of circumstellar dust that either formed recently or is currently ongoing \citep{Rajagopal2007}.
+\nast~possesses an interesting combination of observational characteristics that are important for understanding the nature of its stellar component(s).
+Optical and near-infrared (IR) spectroscopy by \citet{Crowther1999} showed no obvious stellar lines but revealed narrow nebular emission features consistent with fully CNO-processed material that is thought to be ionized by an unseen WR star.
+The unusual chemical composition of \nast's nebula has notably drawn comparisons to the luminous blue variable (LBV) system $\eta$~Car and its surrounding N-rich nebula \citep{Smith2004}.
+High-excitation emission lines from \nast~also indicated that the ionizing source of its nebula must possess an effective temperature $\gtrsim30,000$~K, which is consistent with the presence of a WR star.
+Classical WR stars, however, are characterised by broad, full width at half-maximum intensity (FWHM) $\gtrsim1000$~km~s$^{-1}$ emission features.
+These broad features are notably absent from \nast's spectrum.
+Interestingly, many of the strong emission lines from \nast~exhibit double-peaked profiles separated by tens of km s$^{-1}$, which may originate from a circumstellar or circumbinary disk that could be obscuring or outshining WR emission features \citep{Mauerhan2015}.
+Similar multi-peaked narrow emission features dominate the optical spectrum in RY Scuti \citep{Smith02}. \nast's nebular spectrum is also heavily reddened ($A_V\approx6.5$ mag; \citealt{Crowther1999}) by interstellar and/or circumstellar material.
+Strong thermal-IR emission from \nast~indicates the presence of circumstellar dust that either formed recently or is currently forming \citep{Rajagopal2007}.

-In this work, we present the discovery of periodic photometric variability from \nast~with data from optical and near-IR imaging surveys.
-These results confirm the binary nature of \nast~and reveal new insights for understanding its orbital properties and binary mass-transfer process.
-This work also presents some of the first science results from the recently commissioned near-IR imaging survey Palomar Gattini-IR \citep[PGIR;][]{MK2019,De2020}.
+In this paper, we present the discovery of periodic photometric variability from \nast~with data from optical and near-IR imaging surveys.
+This work also presents some of the first science results from the recently commissioned near-IR imaging survey Palomar Gattini-IR \citep[PGIR;][]{MK2019,De2020a}.
+In Section~\ref{sec:2}, we describe the new and archival observations of \nast~used in our analysis.
+The results of our optical and IR variability analysis of \nast\ are presented in Section~\ref{sec:RA}.
+In Section~\ref{sec:discussion}, we discuss the possible origins for the observed photometric variability and speculate on the nature of \nast, including whether it is currently undergoing mass transfer.
+We summarize our results and conclude in Section~\ref{sec:conclusions}.